Just Dance Kids 2014: Ratings

-Just Dance Kids 2014 received an E rating for mild lyrics by ESRB, as opposed to the original version’s rating of E10+.
-While songs, dance moves, and visuals are tailored to younger audiences, the song “Day-O (The Banana Boat Song)” mentions rum in the lyrics.
+Just Dance Kids 2014 received an E rating for mild lyrics by ESRB, as opposed to the original series' rating of E10+.
+While songs, dance moves, and visuals are targeted to younger audiences, the song "Day-O (The Banana Boat Song)" mentions rum in the lyrics.

 Reviews

-Just Dance Kids 2014 includes 31 songs that may appeal to older children, but remain appropriate for a younger crowd.
+Just Dance Kids 2014 includes 31 songs that would appeal to older children, but remain appropriate for a younger crowd.
 There are more limited features and the song list cannot be expanded.
-However, according to game reviews, Just Dance Kids 2014 remains a good choice for families looking to add some action to family game night.
-Nintendo Life rates Just Dance Kids 2014 “Good,” with a 7 out of 10 stars, scoring it above average among other games of the same genre.
+However, according to game reviews, Just Dance Kids 2014 is recommended for families to play together.
+Nintendo Life rates Just Dance Kids 2014 "Good", with a 7 out of 10 stars, scoring it above average among other games of the same genre.

 Academic Research

-Academics have studied the effects of fitness games, including Just Dance Kids 2014, on children’s fitness.
-While active video games do increase children's physical activity, one study found that when kids enjoyed the game, playing it over time eventually led to decreased physical activity intensity.
+Academics have studied the effects of fitness games, including Just Dance Kids 2014, on children's fitness.
+While active video games increase children's physical activity, one study found that when children enjoyed the game, playing it over time eventually led to decreased physical activity intensity.
 However, they still maintained positive attitudes and achieved similar fitness levels regardless of feedback from the game.

-Awards
+Awards and nominations

-In 2014, the game was nominated for multiple awards, including a Nickelodeon Kids’ Choice Award and a BAFTA Children’s Award.
-Just Dance Kids 2014 won the Nickelodeon Kids’ Choice Award for Favorite Video Game.
-Though it was nominated for BAFTA Kids’ Vote for Best Video Game, Just Dance Kids 2014 lost to Minecraft.
+In 2014, the game was nominated for a British Academy Children's Award.
+It was nominated for the BAFTA Kids' Vote category for Best Video Game, but lost to Minecraft.

-Legacy
+Continuation

-Though Just Dance Kids 2014 was the final installment produced for the Just Dance Kids series, the Just Dance franchise continued to market kid-friendly content moving forward.
-Future Just Dance games featured a separate gameplay option called Kids Mode.
-Kids Mode is available on Just Dance 2018, 2019, 2020, 2021, and 2022.
+Just Dance Kids 2014 was the final installment produced for the Just Dance Kids series, however, the Just Dance franchise continued to market the children's and family audiences.
+Just Dance games released from 2017 to 2021 feature a separate gameplay option called Kids Mode, which is available on Just Dance 2018, 2019, 2020, 2021, and 2022.
 Kids Mode, like Just Dance Kids, contains music and choreography adapted for children, designed by development experts to encourage promote active and healthy movement.
-As opposed to the games’ primary scoring system, which uses words like "PERFECT" or "SUPER" when evaluating dance moves, Kids Mode opts for words such as "HAHA", "YAY" and "WOW.”
-In Kids Mode, players cannot earn rewards, mojos, XP, or compete in challenges.
+As opposed to the games' primary scoring system, which uses words like "good" or "perfect" when evaluating dance moves, Kids Mode uses words such as "haha", "yay" and "wow".
+In Kids Mode, players cannot receive rewards, mojos, XP, or compete in challenges.